joelnet/ultimate-ai-browser-javascript-starter/README.md

 This will generate optimized files in the `docs` directory, ready for deployment to GitHub Pages or other hosting services.

+You can view the live demo of this project at [https://joelnet.github.io/ultimate-ai-browser-javascript-starter/](https://joelnet.github.io/ultimate-ai-browser-javascript-starter/)

 ## Tips for Coding with AI

 This project is designed to work seamlessly with AI coding assistants.
 Here are some best practices to maximize your AI-powered development experience: